VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Progress

-I Properly connected and configured the Raspberry Pi Camera Module 3 to ensure it captures images correctly.
-Integrated the Adafruit Braincraft HAT to display the terminal output of the Raspberry Pi.
+I properly connected and configured the Raspberry Pi Camera Module 3 to ensure it captures images correctly.
+I integrated the Adafruit Braincraft HAT to display the terminal output of the Raspberry Pi.

 ## Challenges